mdsumner/osgeo.gdal/README.md

 reprojected to a local crs.

-Can turn on the reprojection, can turn on simplification (try reading just one at a time, it’s about 200Mb of geometry total over a url).
+Can turn on the reprojection, can turn on simplification (try reading just one at a time, it’s about 200Mb of geometry total over a url for the default data source, or set your own).

+`ia` means index of arbitrary positions, so you’re assumed to know how many are there atm - use og_read_fields() to get the fields first.

+Bit of a mess atm for fields …

 ``` r
 library(osgeo.gdal)